 Internships at the KIA

-Applications may be sent to firstname.lastname@example.org or email@example.com (attn: staff contact listed below) and should include attachments (resume, writing sample, etc.) in PDF format.
+Applications should be sent via email to the staff contact listed in the appropriate department (see descriptions below).
+With your letter of interest, please include attachments (resume, writing sample, etc.) in PDF format.

 Curatorial and Education

-An intern may work at any agreed-upon time between 8 a.m. - 5 p.m., Monday through Friday.
-Staff is flexible and will make every attempt to set and adjust the schedule as needed to accommodate the intern's needs.
+An intern may work at any agreed-upon time, generally between 8 am - 5 pm, Monday through Friday, but occasionally for evening and/or weekend events.
+The KIA will make every attempt to set and adjust the schedule as needed to accommodate the intern's needs.

 Internships are unpaid.
-Students must make arrangements through their academic institution for college credit, according to the rules imposed by that institution.
+Students must make arrangements through their academic institution for college credit, following the procedures set forth by that institution.

-Staff is expect to dress casual professional.
-This does not include jeans, T-shirts, tennis shoes, or shorts. however, some work does require clothing that can get dirty or allows for ease of movement when working on exhibits or in the collection.
+Staff is expected to dress casual professional.
+This does not include jeans, T-shirts, tennis shoes, or shorts.
+However, some work does require clothing that can get dirty or allows for ease of movement when working on exhibits or in the collection.
 Use your best judgment according to the situation.
 You may be asked to wear a nametag when working with the public.

-The intern is expect to be able to get to the Museum using his or her own choice of transportation.
-The KIA has ample free parking.
+The intern is expected to be able to get to the Museum using his or her own transportation.
+Free parking is available at the KIA.